 - How to ask for a contempt order

 - Step 1 - Fill out your court forms

 - Step 2 - Take the forms to the court clerk's office

 - Step 3 - Have a marshal serve the other parent

 - Step 4 - File your forms with the court clerk

 - Step 5 - Go to your court hearing

 - When will the judge decide?

 - Marshal's letter

-This article explains how to ask for a contempt order if the other parent has not paid court-ordered child support, alimony, or medical bills, or has not provided health insurance.
+This booklet explains how to ask for a contempt order if the other parent has not paid court-ordered child support, alimony, or medical bills, or has not provided health insurance.